jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 ```

 ## Using the `each()` Method

 Your typical jQuery object will contain references to any number of DOM elements, and that's why jQuery objects are often referred to as collections.
-If you want to do any manipulating with specific elements (e.g. getting data an attribute, calculating specific positions) then you need to use `each()` to
-loop through the elements.
+If you want to do any manipulating with specific elements (e.g. getting a data attribute, calculating specific positions) then you need to use `.each()` to loop through the elements.

 ```
 $.fn.myNewPlugin = function() {